 - teach your computer to do your homework

 - program a song

 And much more!
 Whether you are into sports or art, gaming or fashion, you can do so many different things with coding.
 So how do you learn to code?
-Learning to code is pretty simple, and you can master the basics within an hour.
+Learning to code is pretty simple, you may even start with coding for kids – you can master the basics within an hour!

 Cool Tools to Start Learning Computer Science

 Plunging into the world of computer science as a beginner is startling but fascinating all the same.
 As is usually the case with all things technology, there is an enormous, steady stream of information – so many new things to learn, to see, to study.
 It can definitely seem a little intimidating or overwhelming at first, and you might find yourself faintly confused on where to exactly begin.